 I recently found this incredibly beautiful silk shirt on Etsy for 44 $…

-If you got used to buy vintage pieces, you’ll realize that they usually benefit of thicker fabrics, more handwork, more attention to details and was often designed for durability.
+If you got used to buying vintage pieces, you’ll realize that they usually benefit from thicker fabrics, more handwork, more attention to details and was often designed for durability.

 4/ Rediscovering nostalgic pieces that we were in love with…

 Like this 501 Levis jeans back from the ’80s

 In my opinion, it’s also a way to avoid being part of the quest for constant newness and to contribute to a more sustainable fashion.